 DEED Main Street Grants (Matching Funds)

-Propel Nonprofits is a proud partner of The Minneapolis Foundation and LISC Twin Cities in a new grant opportunity to support small business recovery and rebuilding in three of the Minneapolis business corridors worst hit by the combined impact of COVID-19 and the destruction following the murder of George Floyd.
+Propel Nonprofits is a proud partner of The Minneapolis Foundation, the Saint Paul & Minnesota Foundation, and LISC Twin Cities in a grant opportunity to support small business recovery and rebuilding in corridors worst hit by the combined impact of COVID-19 and the destruction following the murder of George Floyd.
 These grants are made possible by funding from the Minnesota Department of Employment and Economic Development (DEED) through a 2021 Main Street Revitalization Program award.

 Main Street grant funds can be used for repairing or renovating real estate property; building construction; landscaping and streetscaping; predesign and design; engineering; infrastructure; and related site amenities projects.